Spider-Man 3: Plot

 At the Daily Bugle, Peter exposes rival photographer Eddie Brock, whose fake photos incriminate Spider-Man.
-Furious at having to print a retraction, publisher J. Jonah Jameson fires Brock and promotes Peter to staff photographer.
-Later, Peter brings Gwen to a jazz club where Mary Jane now works.
-In an attempt to make her jealous, Peter interrupts Mary Jane's performance and dances with Gwen in front of her.
-Upon learning of Peter's real intentions, Gwen apologizes to Mary Jane and leaves.
+Publisher J. Jonah Jameson, outraged at Brock's false photo and having to print a retraction, fires Brock and promotes Peter to staff photographer.
+Later, Peter brings Gwen to a jazz club where Mary Jane now works, hoping to make her jealous.
+Upon realizing Peter's true intentions, Gwen apologizes to Mary Jane and leaves.
 After assaulting the bouncers and accidentally hitting Mary Jane, Peter realizes that the symbiote is corrupting him.
-Retreating to a church's bell tower and discovering that the high-pitched sounds of clanging metal weaken the creature, Peter removes the symbiote.
-Brock is at the same church and becomes the symbiote's new host.
+Retreating to a church bell tower and discovering that the sound of clanging metal weakens the creature, Peter removes the symbiote.
+Seeing the event from the pews below, Brock becomes the symbiote's new host and turns into Venom.

-As Venom, Brock locates a still-living Marko and convinces him to join forces to kill Spider-Man.
-Brock abducts Mary Jane and holds her captive at a construction site, intending to kill her in revenge for Peter ruining him, while Marko keeps the police at bay.
-After Harry declines to help Peter, Harry's butler reveals that Norman's death was not Spider-Man's fault.
+Brock locates a still-living Marko and convinces him to join forces to kill Spider-Man.
+Brock abducts Mary Jane and holds her captive from a web at a construction site, intending to kill her in revenge for Peter ruining him, while Marko keeps the police at bay.
+After a now-scarred Harry declines to help Peter, Harry's butler reveals that Norman's death was not Spider-Man's fault.
 While Brock and Marko pin Peter down, Harry arrives to help Peter and save Mary Jane.
 Brock attempts to impale Peter with Harry's glider, but Harry jumps in and is impaled instead.
-Remembering the symbiote's weakness, Peter assembles a perimeter of metal pipes to create a sonic attack, weakening it and allowing Peter to separate Brock from the symbiote.
+While remembering the symbiote's weakness, Peter assembles a perimeter of metal pipes to create a sonic attack, weakening it and allowing Peter to separate Brock from the symbiote.

 Peter activates a pumpkin bomb and throws it at the hostless symbiote.
-Having become addicted to its influence, Brock attempts to save the symbiote, but the bomb explodes, vaporising them.
-Marko explains that Ben's death was an accident that has haunted him and that everything he has done was to help his daughter; Peter forgives Marko, allowing him to escape.
-Peter and Harry reconcile before the latter dies from his injuries.
-Sometime after Harry's funeral, Peter visits Mary Jane at the jazz club, where they embrace and share a dance.
+Having become addicted to its influence, Brock tries to save the symbiote, but both are killed.
+Marko explains that Ben's death was an accident that has haunted him and that everything he has done was to help his daughter.
+Peter forgives Marko, allowing him to escape.
+Harry reconciles with Peter before he dies from his injuries.
+After Harry's funeral, Peter visits Mary Jane at the jazz club, where they reconcile and share a dance.